 Both dogs are getting more and more house trained.
 The warm weather finds them enjoying our backyard much of the day while I toil at the computer.
 They both come and sit with me while I work.
 They love their twice daily walks and they wrestle and play together when they aren't sleeping or walking.
 Next month, once they finish their puppy shots, I will enroll them in an introductory training class.

 I hope you are all doing well, Take Care!!!

-This puppy arrived at our shelter on 3/31/08 rescued by an anonamous citizen from a local reservation.
+This puppy arrived at our shelter on 3/31/08 rescued by an anonymous citizen from a local reservation.
 Upon arrival this puppy was starving weighing in at 26lbs.
 He stayed at the shelter patiently waiting his turn for a loving family.
 Over the month long period he quickly gained weight (20lbs) and personality.
-The shelter staff was begining to worry that he would not get adopted due to his breed and behavior issues.
+The shelter staff was beginning to worry that he would not get adopted due to his breed and behavior issues.
 The staff worked with him everyday growing attached but also preparing for reality.
-Time was becoming short and just when we were all out of ideas a rescue group stepped forwared to rescue this crazy adolecent puppy along with a couple of others unwanted dogs.
+Time was becoming short and just when we were all out of ideas a rescue group stepped forwared to rescue this crazy adolescent puppy along with a couple of others unwanted dogs.
 On 5/2/08 Chico was transfered to a rescue group in Sacramento where he finally found his forever home and his favorite leather chair.